LeSaRDe/neo4j_test/neo4j_uva_testing.md

            ORDER BY index
       ```
     - Running time: A bit longer than the previous test but done in several minutes too.
+    - Runtime resources:
+      - Very similar to the previous test.
     - Note:
       - Similar to the previous test, the outputs came out immediately.